up button arrow

 • Burglary: Although a regular landlord insurance policy can pay for repairs when there is a break-in, it typically does not cover the stolen items.
 You can add this as optional coverage for personal possessions used for property maintenance.

-• Rental property under construction: Individuals who are renovating their rental property or constructing a new dwelling may buy this coverage to protect the building until it is ready for use.
+• Rental property under construction: Individuals who are renovating their rental units or constructing a new dwelling may buy this coverage to protect the building until it is ready for use.

 • Building codes: Building codes are rules governing the designs of buildings.
 When such standards change, individuals may be required to make changes to the structure of their properties.
 With this coverage in place, the insurance company may reimburse the policyholders for repair or replacement costs.